onshape-public/api-generator/README.md

 By defualt, this will place the downloaded file in the api_data folder with the name "apiData.json".

 ## Running the converter
 To run the parser, update and run "python api_parser/json_to_openapi_2_0.py".
 So far, this command doesn't take command line arguments and you will therefore need to change the hardcoded values under the 'if __name__=="__main__": ' section at the end.
-There are a number of possible
+There are a number of possible configurations that can be set on the converter.
+The default output location for the generated OpenAPI definition is <soure_file_path>Auto.yaml.

 ## Validating the generated OpenAPI definition
 To validate the generated OpenAPI definition, copy and paste the code [here](http://editor.swagger.io/).